 - June - South Africa is starting to head into great safari viewing during the month of June.
 Just keep in mind that while it’s dry, it can also get chilly at night.
 Countries such as Botswana, Namibia, Zambia, and Zimbabwe are all enjoying peak seasons during the month of June.

 - July to September - You can virtually choose any safari destination during these months.
 Kenya offers great viewing for the migration of the wildebeest.
 The parks throughout all countries can be a bit crowded during this time, however, as it’s optimal viewing season.
 As such, it’s beneficial to book your destination in advance.

-- December - East Africa is experiencing its dry season during December, so countries like Kenya, Uganda and Tanzania make for an excellent holiday safari destinations.
+- December - East Africa is experiencing its dry season during December, so countries like Kenya, Uganda, and Tanzania make for excellent holiday safari destinations.

 How to Get There

 Planning an African Safari is different than planning your typical vacation.
 One of the first things you want to arrange are your accommodations, along with how you will get to where you need to be.
 Be sure to compare flight packages to and from Africa to ensure you get the best possible deal available.
 Also, many of the countries and parks offer tour accommodations that may be best suited towards your needs.